JoeG230/Capstone-Project/README.md

 An exploration of worldwide electricity consumption

 ## Overview
 In this final project, students were tasked with finding their own dataset, performing multilinear regression analysis to find insights and conclusions.
 This project looks at data on **world electricity generation**, with the aim of providing an insight into some of the factors that affect electricity generation per capita.

+A non technical presentation of the findings can be found under **Capstone Project Presentation.pdf**.

+Details of my working, with all python code, and three iterations of the model, can be found under **World_Electricity_Consumption_Notebook.ipynb**.

 ## The Dataset
 The World Energy Consumption dataset was